montilab/evalGSVAsig/README.md

 #> 458   0.6744871   DSC1    4
 #> 234   0.6293875   DSG1    5
 #> 454   0.6065752   ARG1    6
-#This table contains all genes; right now there is a bug so it doesn't work.
+#This table contains only signature genes; right now there is a bug so it doesn't work.
 head(output[[2]])
 #>      [,1] [,2] [,3]
 #> [1,]   NA   NA   NA